-We are Student Choice Plymouth Limited with registered number 8575847 and address 40 Morshead Road, Plymouth, PL6 5AH.
+We are Student Choice Plymouth Limited with registered number 8575847 and address 33 Mary Seacole Road, The Millfields, Plymouth, PL1 3JY.
 Our Data Protection Lead can be contacted at email@example.com.
 We have produced this privacy notice in order to keep you informed of how we handle your personal data.
 All handling of your personal data is done in compliance with the UK Data Protection Act 2018 and the General Data Protection Regulation (EU) 2016/679 ("Data Protection Legislation").
 The terms "Personal Data", "Special Categories of Personal Data", "Personal Data Breach", "Data Protection Officer", "Data Controller", "Data Processor", "Data Subject" and "process" (in the context of usage of Personal Data) shall have the meanings given to them in the Data Protection Legislation.
 "Data Protection Lead" is the title given to the member of staff leading our data protection compliance programme in lieu of a requirement for a Data Protection Officer.

 When reading this notice, it might be helpful to understand that your rights arising under Data Protection Legislation include: